pkgforge-community/uruntime/README.md

                                       for reuse mount point
-      TMPDIR=/path                   Specifies a custom path for mounting or extracting the image FUSERMOUNT_PROG=/path          Specifies a custom path for fusermount TARGET_RUNIMAGE=/path          Operate on a target RunImage rather than this file itself DWARFS_WORKERS=2               Number of worker threads for DwarFS (default: equal CPU threads) DWARFS_CACHESIZE=1024M         Size of the block cache, in bytes for DwarFS (suffixes K, M, G)
+      TMPDIR=/path                   Specifies a custom path for mounting or extracting the image FUSERMOUNT_PROG=/path          Specifies a custom path for fusermount ENABLE_FUSE_DEBUG=1            Enables debug mode for the mounted filesystem TARGET_RUNIMAGE=/path          Operate on a target RunImage rather than this file itself DWARFS_WORKERS=2               Number of worker threads for DwarFS (default: equal CPU threads) DWARFS_CACHESIZE=1024M         Size of the block cache, in bytes for DwarFS (suffixes K, M, G)